 Our professional BFA program in art and design prepares you for a variety of careers, or advanced study in the field.
-All students receive a broad introduction to the studio arts through a sequence of introductory courses in different media, followed by focused study in a selected studio area, including Painting, Drawing, Printmaking, Photography, Digital Arts, Graphic Design, Sculpture, Interior Design, and Film and Video Production.
+All students receive a broad introduction to the studio arts through a sequence of introductory courses in different media, followed by focused study in a selected studio area, including Painting, Drawing, Printmaking, Photography, Digital Arts, Graphic Design, Sculpture, and Film and Video Production.
 Interdisciplinary options are also available.
 Should you wish to focus in an area, we offer concentrations in: Digital Art & Graphic Design, Film & Video Production, Painting & Drawing, Photography, Sculpture and 3-D Design.

 Our department supports the vital role of artists as participants in society and culture.
 Art majors incorporate concepts concurrent with the creation of form: painting, sculpture, photography, digital works, video, performance, installation, drawing, and mixed-media.
 The curriculum is designed for students to develop research, creation, and analysis to achieve specific goals and learning outcomes.
 Small class sizes allow for a high degree of individual attention.
 New York City extends your classroom experience, with dozens of museums, hundred of galleries, and thousands of artists’ studios.

 You will learn from our distinguished faculty of internationally recognized artists who will guide and challenge you in active learning environments.
 We believe that students learn best when developing thinking, questioning and creative fabrication skills simultaneously – integrating subject matter/media and expressive form.
 In studio courses, each student explores a broad array of materials, techniques and processes to realize content in inventive and innovative ways.
 In art history classes students are required to do research, study and analyze works of contemporary and historical art from around the globe, and to write research papers.